Power conferences: In sports outside of football

 Each power conference sponsors at least 22 sports, with the Big Ten sponsoring the most at 28.
 Among all NCAA conferences, only two match or surpass the Big Ten's sports sponsorship level.
 The Ivy League sponsors 32 sports.
 In the 2025–26 school year, the Division II Conference Carolinas sponsors 26 sports on its own, and partners with other Division II conferences to offer conference-level championships in four more sports.
 Power Four schools dominate the list of NCAA schools with the most NCAA Division I championships; of the top fifteen schools, only the University of Denver, which last played football in 1960, does not play in a Power Four conference.
 Power Four schools also generally dominate the standings in the Division I NACDA Directors' Cup and the Capital One Cup, two awards honoring schools with the greatest collegiate athletic success across all sports.
-For example, the top ten of the 2022-2023 Division I NACDA Directors' Cup standings consisted entirely of power conference programs.
+For example, the top ten of the 2022–23 Division I NACDA Directors' Cup standings consisted entirely of power conference programs.
+In 2025–26, the highest-ranked non-power program in the D-I Directors' Cup standings was FCS Princeton in 20th place; the top Group of 6 program was New Mexico in 58th, being outranked by three Ivy League programs; and the top non-football program was Denver in 66th.